 Connecting the Dots - Discovering the Principles that Bring Diverse Ideas Together to Drive Healthcare Improvement

-Conference host Dan Collard, managing director, Huron, asked the audience at What's Right in Health Care® 2016 to think about "connecting the dots" as they worked their way through the rich conference agenda.
+The conference host asked the audience at What's Right in Health Care 2016 to think about "connecting the dots" as they worked their way through the rich conference agenda.
 This seventh and final instalment in our series on What's Right in Health Care considers some of the core principles that link together the diverse and often highly complex ideas presented and discussed.
 It builds on Part 6, our previous instalment, which examined the "why" that underlies all that we do in healthcare.

 "Connecting the dots" seemed to happen naturally at What's Right in Health Care 2016.
 Concepts like alignment and accountability, inspired leadership, change management, culture, "always", the combination of heart and mind, and connecting to core purpose were raised over and over, by many clinicians and administrators from large and small organizations serving patients of all kinds.